DirkFedermann/UsefulDocs/Install LAMP Dev Stack on WSL2 (Ubuntu 22.04).md

 ## Install WSL2 and latest Ubuntu
 WSL is not enabled by default on all Windows versions and installations.
 To enable it, we need to open up a Powershell with Administrative Rights.
-For that we press the Windows-Key on the keyboard and type in Powershell, right click on the result and select Open as Administrator.
+For that we press the Windows-Key on the keyboard and type in `Powershell`, right click on the result and select `Open as Administrator`.
-After that type in this line and press Enter:
+After that type in this line and press `Enter`:
 ```
 Enable-WindowsOptionalFeature -Online -FeatureName Microsoft-Windows-Subsystem-Linux
 ```